zitadel/zitadel/site/docs/start/00-quick-start.en.md

 ### Use ZITADEL.ch

-To register your free organisation, visit this link [Register organisation](https://accounts.zitadel.ch/register/org).
+To register your free organisation, visit this link [register organisation](https://accounts.zitadel.ch/register/org).
 After accepting the TOS and filling out all the required fields you will receive a mail with further instructions.

 #### Verify your domain name (optional)